-As soon as your loved one has started his or her treatment and rehab at his or her chosen center for eating disorders and anxiety, continue to show your support by visiting, helping carry out duties on the home front, and checking in with him or her on how treatment is going.
+As soon as your loved one has started treatment and rehab at their chosen center for eating disorders and anxiety, continue to show your support by visiting, helping carry out duties on the home front, and checking in with them on how treatment is going.
 Showing your support is critical at this time.

 Sadly, eating disorders of all kinds can be deadly if they are not treated.
 When another mental health concern like anxiety is present, the risk of this condition being fatal increases.
 Eating disorders can lead to malnourishment, fatigue, weak bones, organ damage, and much more.
 Untreated anxiety can cause issues such as insomnia, self-harming behaviors, and the abuse of substances like drugs and/or alcohol.
 Both conditions can cause effects that include social withdrawal, familial discord, unemployment, and financial strife.
 The longer that either one of these conditions is allowed to persist, the more likely it is for these effects to occur.
 Therefore, someone who is facing an eating disorder and co-occurring anxiety should obtain treatment immediately.
 Doing so can prevent these effects from occurring, as well as reverse some of the damage that has already been done.
 Additionally, treatment and rehab at a high-quality center can help improve upon one’s physical and psychological wellbeing so that obtaining recovery can be less challenging in the long run.
-With proper treatment from an eating disorder and anxiety rehab center like Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, recovery is possible.
+With proper treatment from an eating disorder and anxiety rehab center like Carolina House, located in North Carolina and also serving South Carolina and surrounding states, recovery is possible.